raspberrypilearning/scratch-led-game/en/step_3.md

 ## Code your circuit

-In this step, you will write Scratch code so that your LED lights up when the player is near the hedgehog.
+Write Scratch code so that your LED lights up when the player is near the hedgehog.

 --- task ---
 Take the jumper wire off Pin 1 and attach it to **Pin 21** instead.
 Pin 21 is a pin which can be controlled with Scratch code.